MHuiG/MiniValine/.github/FAQ.md

 ### 6.Try it.

-The author uses a Python script to generate index.json here.
-A capable friend can try it.
+The author uses a `Python` script to generate index.json here.
+Friends who have the ability to try it.

 Modify FilePath please.